by Catherine Haug

 - Lehmans Country Life: Rendering Lard: A First Timers’ Guide

-Both of these blogs describe the stove-top and oven methods, and have great comments.
-One that I especially took notice of is the recommendation to use a crockpot.
-You put the fat into the crockpot, cover the pot, turn it on, and wait until the fat is rendered.
+The first two blogs describe the stove-top and oven methods, and have great comments.
+The last two links: Real Food Mama blog or Livin’ High on the Hog pdf, are about the method using a crockpot: You put the fat into the crockpot with a little water (option al), cover the pot, turn it on, and wait until the fat is rendered.
 No spatters, burns, etc..
+Then strain and pour it off into storage containers.

 Storage & Shelf Life